-Currently, no local centers are administering the COVID-19 vaccine.
-Several pharmacies and hospitals in the area have applied for the vaccine and will be able to administer the vaccine in the future.
 For now, those 16+ can register for one of the regional vaccination locations found at https://govstatus.egov.com/kentucky-vaccine-map or call the Monroe County Health Department to be added to the waitlist.

 Muhlenberg County residents can contact Owensboro Health to make an appointment.
 Call (270) 685-7100 to sign up.